GBRic/github-pages-with-jekyll/index.md

 Users access and sign up to ??? via an application or their browser.
 The fields users fill out in order to create an account are their name and address, along with email address, phone number and a password.
 There are two types of free account.
 - People with qualifications such as work experience, university degrees and diplomas, certificates or statements of attainment, submit proof of their skills.
 Review of their submissions is necessary to confirm authenticity.
 Access to a pro-account to begin work on open projects is then granted.
 - Users who do not provide any documentation of their skills are assumed to be normal users who can post work requests, seek inspiration or show their tech-creations and solutions within a micro blog layout.
 For them, there are many incentives to sign up for an account and participate.

-All signed up users must be elligible Australian citizens or residents and minimum 18 years of age.
+All signed up users must be elligible Australian citizens or residents and a minimum of 18 years of age.

 Incentives